 Tokyo is famous around the world for having a fast-paced, energetic and technology-driven urban culture, and finance professionals looking for hedge fund jobs will find the city to be full of rewarding career opportunities and fascinating new experiences.
 The excitement and sophistication of Tokyo naturally comes with a price.
 However, the high cost of living is, for many residents, an acceptable sacrifice for the privilege and enjoyment of living in the city named “Most Livable Megalopolis” by Monocle Magazine in 2015.

 As one of the major finance centers of Asia and of the world, Tokyo investment exchanges see an average daily turnover of $70.2 billion worth of assets.
 Tokyo hosts the headquarters and offices of numerous hedge fund companies, including Morgan McKinley, the Sparx Group, and RBC Capital Markets.

-Eighty percent of the securities jobs in the state are located in Stamford, and a massive influx of capital has resulted in the generation of new jobs in the area as the hedge fund industry recovers from recent market corrections.
+Eighty percent of the securities jobs in the state are located in Stamford, and influx of capital has resulted in the generation of new jobs in the area as the hedge fund industry recovers from recent market corrections.

-Despite its modest size, Stamford ranks in the top ten cities in the nation for total assets managed by hedge funds headquartered in the area, and is known as the “Corporate City” due to the large number of Fortune 500 companies located within the area.
+Despite its modest size, Stamford ranks in the top five cities in the nation for total assets managed by hedge funds headquartered in the area, and is known as the “Corporate City” due to the large number of Fortune 500 companies located within the area.
 According to Sperling’s Best Places, Stamford offers a cost of living that is 67 percent higher than the national average, but offers better education spending and lower unemployment.

 Located in southern Connecticut along the “Gold Coast”, on the shore of the Long Island Sound, Stamford offers plenty of pleasant scenery and a variety of recreational activities for both tourists and residents.

-As the eighth-largest city in the US, with a population of nearly 1.3 million, Dallas, Texas is prominent among cities in the Southern United States as a center for business, commerce, and finance.
+As the ninthlargest city in the US, with a population of around 1.2 million, Dallas, Texas is prominent among cities in the Southern United States as a center for business, commerce, and finance.
 The Dallas official motto, “Live Large.
 Think Big”, is expressed in every aspect of the culture and daily life of the citizenry.